 If you are not able to access the BIOS setup screens, the CMOS Clear jumper will need to be used to reset the configuration RAM.
-The CMOS clear jumper is shown on the line labeled "C" in the figure below.
+The CMOS Clear jumper is shown below.

-- 1. Power down the system and disconnect the AC power. - 2.
-Open the server. - 3.
-Move the jumper from the normal operation position, CMOS Clear by BMC, at pins 1 and 2 to the CMOS Clear Force Erase position, covering pins 2 and 3 as indicated in the following diagram.
+- 1. Power down the system and disconnect the AC power or DC mains. - 2.
+Open the server. - Move the jumper from the normal operation position, CMOS Clear by BMC, at pins 1 and 2 to the CMOS Clear Force Erase position, covering pins 2 and 3 as indicated in the following diagram.

-Figure 56.
+Figure 58.
 CMOS Recovery Jumper

-- 4. Reconnect the AC power, and power up the system. - 5.
-When the system begins beeping, power it down and disconnect the AC power. - Return the CMOS Clear jumper to the CMOS Clear by BMC location, covering pins 1 and 2. - 7.
+- 4. Reconnect the AC power or DC mains, and power up the system. - 5.
+When the system begins beeping, power it down and disconnect the AC power or DC mains. - Return the CMOS Clear jumper to the CMOS Clear by BMC location, covering pins 1 and 2. - 7.
 Close the server chassis. - 8.
-Reconnect the AC power, and power up the system.
+Reconnect the AC power or DC mains, and power up the system.